gabesoft/trans/README.md

 ```
 => ``{ a: [ { b: 1, c: 3, d: 4 }, { b: 2, c: 3, d: 5 } ] }``

-Constrast the above with the next example where the destination is another field
+Constrast the above with the next example where the destination is a field
 on the outer object.

 ``` javascript